clarizzaa/risky_bets/README.md

   <img src="md_pictures/PC2.png" width="250">
   <img src="md_pictures/PC3.png" width="250">
   <br>
-  <em>FIgure VI.2 PC loadings for the first three Principal Components. </em>
+  <em>FIgure VI.b PC loadings for the first three Principal Components. </em>
 </p>

 K-means Clustering was evaluated using diabetes stage rather than diagnosed diabetes because diabetes stage has four categories, which aligns more naturally with a multi-cluster setting than a binary outcome.
 When clustering was performed on the full dataset, agreement with diabetes stage was very low (adjusted rand index, ARI ≈ 0.01).
 However, restricting clustering to PCA-identified, clinically relevant features (bmi, waist to hip ratio, glucose levels) improved agreement (ARI ≈ 0.15).